AgathaZareth/Capstone_Project/README.md

 <img src="/images/ss_examples/train_overview.png" alt="overview of utilizing trained model">
 </p>

-The above **Training** graphic ends at the Evaluated Model.
-The below graphic starts with the trained model and shows the steps taken to utilize the model for comparing hypothetical rosters, showing how different combinations of players change a teams projected regular-season-win-percentage.
+The above **Training** graphic ends with the trained and evaluated Model.
+The below graphic starts with this trained and evaluated model, then shows the steps taken to utilize the model to predict this season's win percentage and compare it to a fantasy roster's win percentage.

 <h3 align="center" width="100%">
 Visual Overview of the Model Utilization Process